ennyli/ennyli/README.md

 ### Hi there 👋

-- 🔧 I’m currently working on a project for **Rada Tech AS** to build an Android app for recruitment.
+- 🔧 I’m currently working on a project for **Rada Tech AS** to build an Android app for recruitment solution.
 - 🌱 I’m currently learning **Software Testing**, **Internet of Things** and **Operating Systems**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jenny-liang-n-564922168/ "LinkedIn - Jenny Liang Nergård "), [Email](mailto:mail@jennyliang.no?subject=[GitHub]%20Contact%20form), [Instagram](https://www.instagram.com/jennyliangn/ "Instagram - Jenny Liang Nergård ")
 - ⚡ Fun fact: I have skied and slept in a tent for two weeks on Svalbard at -30 degrees and seen polar bears and walruses.